LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

     mem(X,[X|_]).
     mem(X,[_|T]):-mem(X, T).
     ```
-    - By using backtracking mechanism, we could find all possible solutions:
+    - By using the backtracking mechanism, we could find all possible solutions:
     ```prolog
     ?-  mem(1,[2,3,1,1]).
     true ;